xenotation/folio/content/work/Nature-Morte/index.en.md

 +++
 title = "Nature Morte"

-description = "A multimedia project that plants the philosophical question in the ground - on a part of the country's critical infrastructure, where access is highly restricted." date = 2023-06-22
+description = "A multimedia project dealing with the concept of geotrauma in the context of the Martisa Mining complex." date = 2023-06-22

 draft = false